stripe/stripe-commercetools-tax-app/order-syncer/README.md

 ```

 ## Development in local environment
-Different from staging and production environments, in which the out-of-the-box setup and variables have been set by connect service during deployment, the order-syncer requires additional operations in local environment for development.
+Different from staging and production environments, in which the out-of-the-box setup and variables have been set by connect service during deployment, the `order-syncer` requires additional operations in local environment for development.

-#### Create Google Cloud pub/sub topic and subscription
+#### Google Cloud infrastructure.

-When an event-type connector application is deployed via connect service, a GCP pub/sub topic and subscription are created automatically.
-However it does not apply on local environment.
-To develop the order-syncer in local environment, you need to follow the steps below:
+When an event-type connector application is deployed via connect service, a [GCP](https://cloud.google.com) pub/sub topic and subscription are created automatically.
+However, this does not apply on a local environment, such resources will then need to be created manually.

 1. Create a Pub/Sub topic and subscription in Google Cloud platform.
 2. Use HTTP tunnel tools like [ngrok](https://ngrok.com/docs/getting-started) to expose your local development `/orderSyncer` server to internet.
-3. Set the URL provided by the tunnel tool as the destination of GCP subscription, so that message can be forwarded to the order-syncer in your local environment.
+3. Set the URL provided by the tunnel tool as the destination of GCP subscription, so that message can be forwarded to the `order-syncer` in your local environment.

 For details, please refer to the [Overview of the GCP Pub/Sub service](https://cloud.google.com/pubsub/docs/pubsub-basics).